ory/kratos-client-ruby/docs/V0alpha2Api.md

 Submit a Registration Flow

 Use this endpoint to complete a registration flow by sending an identity's traits and password.
 This endpoint behaves differently for API and browser flows.
 API flows expect `application/json` to be sent in the body and respond with HTTP 200 and a application/json body with the created identity success - if the session hook is configured the `session` and `session_token` will also be included; HTTP 302 redirect to a fresh registration flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
 Browser flows expect a Content-Type of `application/x-www-form-urlencoded` or `application/json` to be sent in the body and respond with a HTTP 302 redirect to the post/after registration URL or the `return_to` value if it was set and if the registration succeeded; a HTTP 302 redirect to the registration UI URL with the flow ID containing the validation errors otherwise.
 Browser flows with an accept header of `application/json` will not redirect but instead respond with HTTP 200 and a application/json body with the signed in identity and a `Set-Cookie` header on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
+If this endpoint is called with `Accept: application/json` in the header, the response contains the flow without a redirect.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `session_already_available`: The user is already signed in. `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `security_identity_mismatch`: The requested `?return_to` address is not allowed to be used.
+Adjust this in the configuration! `browser_location_change_required`: Usually sent when an AJAX request indicates that the browser needs to open a specific URL.
+Most likely used in Social Sign In flows.
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Examples